showkathjaleel/TRAVEL_GOO/README.md

 # TRAVEL_GOO

-# Project Title

-A brief description of what this project does and who it's for

-TRAVEL_GOO

 This is a social media application  for travellers  built with React that allows users to create profiles, share posts and connect with friends/followers .It allows users to search and view upcoming trips, join the trip , and chat with friends in real-time.

 Features

-- Real time Chat  using socket.io that allows users to communicate
+- Real time Chat  using socket.io that allows  bidirectional communication between clients and servers .
+- Video Call using ZegoCloud (A cloud-based platform for building video call )
 - Payment Integration (Razorpay)
 - Implemented Lazy loading for improved performance.
 -  Storing images in Amazon S3 bucket  to reduce the memory of API calls